slyon/ubuntu-maintainers-handbook/Concepts.md

 bash_4.3-7ubuntu1.7_i386.deb        2017-05-17 17:03    535K
 ```

-All packages for all Ubuntu releases are stored together in one master
+All packages for all Ubuntu releases are stored together in one shared
 directory, and pointed to by the various releases.
 This means that you cannot
-have two packages with the same version, even across releases, but you can have
+have two of the same package with the same version, even across releases, but
-multiple releases point to the same package version.
+you can have multiple releases point to the same package version.

 Once a package is uploaded to Launchpad, it cannot be replaced, even if the
 package Launchpad uploads to the APT repository gets deleted (for whatever